 Spa owners with salt generators will need to perform a total dissolved solids and phosphate test.
+This must be done before dissolving salt into the water.

 3. Filtration

 Learn how to properly clean your filter

 Cleaning your filter cartridge is the easiest and most effective thing you can do to keep your spa water clear.